ChenLiu-1996/GAN-evaluator/README.md

     ```
     from gan_evaluator import GAN_Evaluator
     ```
-    NOTE: **You no longer need to copy any code from this repo in order to use `GAN_Evalutor`**!
+    NOTE 1: **You no longer need to copy any code from this repo in order to use `GAN_Evalutor`**!
 At this point, the primary purpose of this repo is a description/demonstration.
 With that said, you surely can clone this repo and try out the demo script.
+Also, you may find it easier to copy and modify the code if you want slightly different behaviors.

-    NOTE: During `pip install gan-evaluator`, the dependencies of `GAN_Evaluator` (but not of the demo script) are also installed.
+    NOTE 2: During `pip install gan-evaluator`, the dependencies of `GAN_Evaluator` (but not of the demo script) are also installed.

 ## Main Contributions
 1. We created a GAN evaluator for IS and FID that